 Willow Blue is "English Willow" (Salix Alba Caerulea) and the progeny dates back to 1902.
-This means it retains the original characteristic of the progeny, that other bat makers have not seen or used and nor do they understand the unique qualities of the timber grown in the Southern Hemisphere.
+This means it retains the original characteristic of the progeny, that other Willow Merchants have not seen or used for 70 years... nor do they understand the unique qualities of the timber grown in the Southern Hemisphere.

-Willow Blue timber comes from our farm near Sale, from Strzelecki Ranges near Mirboo and from the MacLaren Plantation on the Yarra River and Watts River flats perfect for growing cricket bat willow.
-In particular timber that has colour and butterfly stain.
-Selecting timber with colour is your guaranteed the bat will hold tremendous rebound qualities meaning value for stroke splay.
+Willow Blue timber comes from our farm near Sale, from growers in Strzelecki Ranges near Mirboo and from our A.C.
+MacLaren Plantation on the Yarra River and Watts River flats.

 We call our English Willow, "Blue Willow" because our willow is grown in the Southern Hemisphere provide so many environmental and socio-economic and playing benefits that we wanted to put some distance between our product and that of our competitors.